Thanks to Everyone Who Participated in the 10th Annual MLK Jr Day of Service!

 Required Honors Courses for Transfer Students

 Transfer students who enter Stockton as sophomores are required to take three Honors courses, one of which must be at the 3000 level.
 Transfer students who enter Stockton as juniors are required to take two Honors courses, one of which must be at the 3000 level.
+They are also required to take GEN 2840, Honors Service Learning.

 Service Learning Requirement